magnetic-gear/zhaohang-lab-website/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-Our laboratory is continually enrolling PhD students who possess self-motivation and willingness to engage in cross-disciplinary research.
+Our laboratory is continually enrolling PhD students, Mphil students, and research assistants who possess self-motivation and willingness to engage in cross-disciplinary research.
+Students with background in electric machine design & control, mechanical design, machine learning, and power grid are preferred.

 We welcome collaborations with other institutions and enterprises.
 If you are interested, please feel free to contact us via email or visit us for further discussion.

 {%
   include button.html